Russia woos India amid Ukraine crisis

 At a press conference later, the minister said Russia is willing to supply any goods to India and that both sides could strengthen a rupee-rouble mechanism to trade.

-New Delhi has bought an estimated 13 million barrels of discounted oil from Russia since February.
+New Delhi has bought about 13 million barrels of discounted oil from Russia since February.

 "There is a new world order emerging where the West - Europe and the US - is getting more united.
 Lavrov's visit has to be seen in that context, to explain what their position is, the next steps and how India is important in this new world where Russia is being isolated," said Jindal Global University adjunct professor Anuradha M. Chenoy.